tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 </table>

 ---
-## Commonalities
-- they have some
-+++

 ## Dandelion Relay
+One piece of functionality that both projects implement outside of Mimblewimble is the Dandelion relay mechanism.

-- Two phases:
+- **Two phases:**
-- Stem phase: Randomly forwards the transaction one peer at a time for a random distance
+    - Stem phase (Anonymity phase): Randomly forwards the transaction one peer at a time for a random distance
-- Fluff phase: Broadcast the transactions to the whole network
+    - Fluff phase (Spreading phase): Broadcast the transactions to the whole network

 ![Dandelion Relay](https://github.com/tari-labs/tari-university/raw/grin-beam/src/protocols/grin-beam-comparison/sources/dandelion-stem-fluff.png)
 ---
 ## Grin unique features
-couple things
+From a functional perspective Grin does not have many features that are not represented in BEAM.

+One such feature that Grin has implemented is *Partial History* syncing.

 ---
 ## BEAM unique features
 - stuff